nix-community/dream2nix/docs/translators.md

 - generic lock file must be pre-generated using dream2nix cli

 ## external (running outside of nix build)
+Suitable if:
+- the input is missing URLs or hashes
-Suitable if the method used to process the input contains impurities, like for example:
+- the method used to process the input contains impurities, like for example:
-- queries to an online index
+  - queries to an online index with varying responses
-- packages must be downloaded to require important meta data like dependencies.
+  - packages must be downloaded to discover important meta data like dependencies.

 Usage outside of nixpkgs:
 - generic lock file must be pre-generated using dream2nix cli